9. Putting Things Together

 8

-• Although it may feel like this is a rather silly function so far, it did help us outline what we need to know in order to solve the problem
+• Although this is an incomplete function, it did help us outline what we need to know in order to solve the problem

 • We need to know the total kilometers travelled